kmotoko/server-guideline/os/os-sysctl.md

 net.ipv4.tcp_fastopen = 3
 ```

-Removed the following as it can cause serious data loss in the event of data loss.
+Removed the following as it can cause serious data loss.
 Instead of disabling, you should physically secure the device.
 ```
 # Controls the System Request debugging functionality of the kernel
 kernel.sysrq = 0